IamYorye/project-plan-it/journals/Gabriel_Svetcos.md

     At least one ah-ha! moment that you had during your coding, however small Keep your journal in reverse chronological order.
 Always put new entries at the top.

+## Monday - August 28, 2023

+Today, I worked on:

+- Navbar and Dashboard

 ## Friday - August 25, 2023

 Today, I worked on: